merenlab/merenlab.org/tutorials/infant-gut/index.md

 ### Renaming bins in your collection (from chaos to order)

-As you can see from the summary file, at this point bin names are random, and we often find it useful to put some order on this front.
+As you can see from the summary file, at this point {% include ARTIFACT name="bin" text="bin" %} names are random, and we often find it useful to put some order on this front.
 This becomes an extremely useful strategy especially when the intention is to merge multiple binning efforts later.
 For this task we use the program `anvi-rename-bins`:

 ``` bash
 anvi-rename-bins -p PROFILE.db \